Swallow: Relationship with humans

 The barn swallow is the national bird of Estonia.
 They also are one of the most depicted birds on postage stamps around the world.

 Swallows coexist well with humans because of their beneficial role as insect eaters, and some species have readily adapted to nesting in and around human habitation.
 The barn swallow and house martin now rarely use natural sites.
 The purple martin is also actively encouraged by people to nest around humans and elaborate nest boxes are erected.
-Enough artificial nesting sites have been created that the purple martin now seldom nests in natural cavities in the eastern part of its range.
+So many artificial nesting sites have been created that the purple martin now seldom nests in natural cavities in the eastern part of its range.

 Because of the long human experience with these conspicuous species, many myths and legends have arisen as a consequence, particularly relating to the barn swallow.
 Roman historian Pliny the Elder described a use of painted swallows to deliver a report of the winning horses at a race.
 There is also the Korean folktale of Heungbu and Nolbu, which teaches a moral lesson about greed and altruism through the mending of a swallow's broken leg.

 In classical mythology, the swallow is traditionally believed to have originally been a transformed woman, though her identity varies.
 The myth goes that Procne (or Aëdon, "nightingale") was married to king Tereus (or Polytechnus), but Tereus raped her sister Philomela (or Chelidon, "swallow").
 In revenge, Procne and Philomela killed Tereus' son Itys and served him for dinner.
 Tereus chased down the two sisters but all three were turned into birds by the gods; Procne became a nightingale, Tereus a hoopoe and Philomela a swallow.
 Some Roman authors tended to swap the sisters' metamorphosis so that Procne became the swallow instead.
 The swallow genera Progne, Ptyonoprogne and Psalidoprocne and the treeswift family Hemiprocnidae are all named after Procne.

 During the 19th century, Jean Desbouvrie attempted to tame swallows and train them for use as messenger birds, as an alternative to war pigeons.
 The swallows would have a light load of course, as a laden swallow could only travel about half as far as an unladen swallow in the same trip.
 He succeeded in curbing the migratory instinct in young birds and persuaded the government of France to conduct initial testing, but further experimentation stalled.
 Subsequent attempts to train homing behaviour into swallows and other passerines had difficulty establishing a statistically significant success rate, although the birds have been known to trap themselves in a cage repeatedly to get to the bait.

 According to a sailing superstition, swallows are a good omen to those at sea.
 This probably arose from the fact that swallows are land-based birds, so their appearance informs a sailor that he or she is close to shore.

 An old term of venery for swallows is a "flight" or "sweep".